cpulover-projects/frontend-ecommerce-web-app/README.md

 - ```angular.json``` is the main configuration file of the project.
 - ```src/style.css``` is the global CSS style
 - Use prefix ```+``` to convert string to number
+- To view log, open Develop Tools/Inspect on the broswer (F12 for Chrome)